Mgła: History

 Mgła's scheduled April 2019 shows in Munich and Berlin were abruptly cancelled after the German Antifa group Linkes Bündnis gegen Antisemitismus München (English: Left Alliance Against Anti-Semitism Munich) launched a campaign criticising Mgła for releasing albums on Northern Heritage, a label which also sells National Socialist black metal material.
 Mgła referred to the "smear campaign" as "false accusations of political nature", and announced a decision to take legal action for defamation.

 On 3 August 2019, the band revealed their fourth album's title, Age of Excuse, and released the lead single "Age of Excuse II".
 The album came out on 2 September.
 Mgła's first Latin America tour was cut short in March 2020 after seven shows because of the COVID-19 pandemic.
 The band resumed touring in late 2021.
 After playing 80 shows in 30 countries throughout 2022, Mgła announced in December that live concerts would be placed "on hold" in order for the band to focus on entering the studio.

+In 2023, Darkside and Mgła's touring bassist Michał "The Fall" Stępień released the debut single of their new project Hauntologist, "Ozymandian."
+The project's debut album, titled Hollow, was released on January 8, 2024.
+Both were announced through Mgła's social media channels.

+In 2025, to commemorate the tenth anniversary of Exercises in Futility, the band put out a previously unreleased track off the album, "World-without-us."
+The song's guitars and drums were recorded back in 2015, while the bass and vocals were arranged and recorded in 2025.